Chapter 4 : Broomsticks + Trains

-Of course, if this was a movie it would be all romantic and funny and I would fall on his chest and there would be an awkward pause before the epiphany he loved me came on and then we'd kiss.
+Of course, if this was a movie it would be all romantic and funny and I would fall on his chest and there would be an awkward pause before the epiphany came on and we'd kiss.

 But, of course, this is me we’re talking about.
 My elbow hit him square in the face and I fell onto his knee with a muffled grunt.

 “OWWWWWWWWWWWW!”
 Albus screamed in an impressively high shriek.
 His hand was held to his nose, which had blood all over.